-This unique, underground food and retail market spans an entire city block, and you don't need a metro card to browse its offerings.
-To get to Turnstyle Underground Market (which is open for breakfast, lunch, and dinner), choose from one of seven street-level entrances located beneath 8th Avenue––between 57th and 58th Streets.
-There, indulge in everything from dumplings, pasta, bubble tea, pizza to Bolivian fare.
-Shops include a pet supply, stationery, and a wine and spirits shop.
+This unique underground food and retail market spans an entire city block, and you don't need a metro card to browse its offerings.
+To get to Turnstyle Underground Market (which is open for breakfast, lunch, and dinner), choose from one of seven street-level entrances located beneath 8th Avenue—between 57th and 58th Streets.
+There, indulge in everything from dumplings and bubble tea to pizza and Bolivian fare.
+Retailers include a pet supply store, a stationery shop, and a wine and spirits shop.

 Time travel with the New York Transit Museum's holiday nostalgia rides.
-Beginning in December, the museum dusts off its vintage 193's train cars (which were once part of the first subway company operated by the City) every Saturday between Thanksgiving and the New Year.
+Beginning in December, the museum dusts off its vintage 1930s train cars (which were once part of the first subway company operated by the city) every Saturday between Thanksgiving and the New Year.
 Check the website for schedules; trains will have different departure locations.

-The museum also makes a note on its website to say that all holiday nostalgia rides operate as weather permits, so make sure you have a Plan B just in case.
+The museum notes on its website that all holiday nostalgia rides operate as weather permits, so make sure you have a plan B just in case.

 Pedal for a Cause With Cranksgiving

 Do good and get moving on two wheels at the same time during Cranksgiving.
 It's an annual charity bike ride that asks participants to ride to a few grocery stores, buy specific food items, and cycle the quickest route to the finish line, all in the name of donating the goods to a local charity.

 The annual event began in 1999 with a group of New York City bike messengers and has since grown into a nationwide, locally organized event in cities including Austin, Columbus, Ohio, and Raleigh, North Carolina.